Skip to content

 Partisan Memorial Cemetery (1965, Mostar)

-Erected in the name of the fallen partisans of Mostar and all those who lived and acted with deep anti-fascist conviction, it is today one of the largest monuments to the People’s Liberation War and its victims in the territory of the former Yugoslavia and the Balkans.
+Built in the name of the fallen partisans of Mostar and all those who lived and acted with deep anti-fascist conviction, it is today one of the largest monuments to the People’s Liberation War and its victims in the territory of the former Yugoslavia and the Balkans.

 • The monument mosaic incorporated 12,000 stone details and 1,193 square meters of stone slabs that the citizens of Mostar donated from their old dilapidated houses.
 Over 87,000 stone pebbles extracted from the bottom of the Neretva River cover an area of 871 square meters.